anusikh/OCR_Resnet/README.md

 - This is my implementation of an OCR using Resnet.

-- Resnet is one of the best Neural Network architectures for image classification and it's biggest advantage is the fact that it as the network depth increases, it cancels negative outcomes.
+- Resnet is one of the best Neural Network architectures for image classification and it's biggest advantage is the fact that as the network depth increases, it cancels negative outcomes.

 - I have used the MNIST dataset for numbers and A_Z dataset from Kaggle for the letters.